biologist79/ESPuino/README.md

 * pause was pressed.
 * track is over.
 * playlist is over (playposition is set back to the first track and file-position 0).
-* Please note: last playposition is not saved when applying a new RFID-tag.
-This is intended because otherwise you wouldn't have a possibility to not save it.
-If you want to save the playposition: press pause first.
+* As per default last playposition is not saved when applying a new RFID-tag.
+You can enable this using `SAVE_PLAYPOS_WHEN_RFID_CHANGE`.
+* As per default last playposition is not saved when doing shutdown.
+You can enable this using `SAVE_PLAYPOS_BEFORE_SHUTDOWN`.

 ### FTP (optional)
 * FTP needs to be activated after boot!
 Don't forget to assign action `ENABLE_FTP_SERVER` in `settings.h` or use a modification-card to to activate it!
 Neopixel flashes green (1x) if enabling was successful.
 It'll be disabled automatically after next reboot.
 Means: you have to enable it every time you need it (if reboot was in between).
 Sounds annoying and maybe it is, but's running this way in order to save heap-memory when FTP isn't needed.